vipulnaik/diet-exercise-health/profile-information/physical-exercise/vocal-note-holds-with-history.md

 # Vocal note holds (with history)

+NOTE: This exercise has been put on hold as of 2024-09-28; instead I'm doing the [humming with intermittent pauses exercise](humming-with-intermittent-pauses-with-history.md), that shares similar goals and functional relevance, but more directly trains to the functionally relevant aspects.

 ## Goal and functional relevance

 Although I don't talk a lot regularly, I do often need to have long